willematack/CrimeRatePrediction/README.md

 - What are the most significant predictors of crime, and do these depend on crime type?
 - How can we build a predictive model to predict crime rates for different crime types in new communities.
 In particular, I compared the performance of traditional linear regression techniques to modern tree-based models.

-- My final report can be found [here](https://github.com/willematack/CrimeRatePrediction/blob/main/Deliverables/STA2101_Final_Report.pdf).
-It provides a detailed description of ethods used, and their justification, as well as a summary of results.
+My final report can be found [here](https://github.com/willematack/CrimeRatePrediction/blob/main/Deliverables/STA2101_Final_Report.pdf).
+It provides a detailed description of methods used, and their justification, as well as a summary of results.
 My final presentation slides are [here](https://github.com/willematack/CrimeRatePrediction/blob/main/Deliverables/Presentation/PresentationSlides.pptx), which provide a brief summary of methods and results

 ## Skills Used